-Our advanced surgical product offering includes an extensive line of state-of-the-art electrosurgical generators, handpieces, smoke management systems and accessories.
+Our advanced surgical product offering includes an extensive line of electrosurgical generators, handpieces, smoke management systems and accessories.
 Our endomechanical instrumentation products offer a full line of instruments including trocars, suction irrigation devices, graspers, scissors and dissectors used in minimally invasive surgery.
 We offer a unique and premium uterine manipulator called VCARE® for use in increasing the efficiency of laparoscopic hysterectomies and other gynecologic laparoscopic procedures.
-Our competition includes Medtronic plc: Covidien; Ethicon Endo-Surgery, Inc.; ERBE Elektromedizin GmbH; Megadyne; Johnson & Johnson: and Applied Medical Resources Corporation.
+Our competition includes Medtronic plc (formerly Covidien); Johnson & Johnson: Ethicon Endo-Surgery, Inc.; ERBE Elektromedizin GmbH; Megadyne and Applied Medical Resources Corporation.

 On January 4, 2016, we acquired SurgiQuest for \$265 million in cash (on a cash-free, debt-free basis).
-SurgiQuest develops, manufactures and markets the AirSeal® System, the first integrated access management technology for use in laparoscopic and robotic procedures.
-This proprietary and differentiated access system is complementary to our current advanced surgical offering.
+SurgiQuest developed, manufactured and marketed the AirSeal® System, the first integrated access management technology for use in laparoscopic and robotic procedures.
+This proprietary and differentiated access system is complementary to our general surgery offering.

 Our endoscopic technologies offering includes a comprehensive line of minimally invasive diagnostic and therapeutic products used in conjunction with procedures which require flexible endoscopy.
 This offering includes mucosal management devices, forceps, scope management accessories, bronchoscopy devices, dilatation, stricture management devices, hemostasis, biliary devices and polypectomy.
-Our competition includes Boston Scientific Corporation - Endoscopy; Cook Medical, Inc.; Merit Medical Endotek; Olympus, Inc.; STERIS Corporation - U.S. Endoscopy; and EndoChoice, Inc.
+Our competition includes Boston Scientific Corporation - Endoscopy; Cook Medical, Inc.; Merit Medical Endotek; Olympus, Inc.; STERIS Corporation - U.S. Endoscopy and Cantel Medical-Medivators, Inc.

-Our critical care offering includes a line of vital signs and cardiac monitoring products including pulse oximetry sensors, ECG electrodes & accessories, and cardiac defibrillation & pacing pads.
+Our critical care offering includes a line of vital signs, cardiac monitoring and patient care products including ECG electrodes & accessories and cardiac defibrillation & pacing pads.
 We also offer a complete line of suction instruments and tubing that are used throughout all areas of the hospital as well as in Ambulatory Surgery Centers and the emergency medical market.
-In addition, we offer a line of IV products for use in the critical care areas of the hospital and the emergency medical market.
-This offering's competition includes Medtronic plc: (Covidien Ltd) and 3M Company.
+Finally, we offer a physician's office electrosurgical product mainly used by dermatologists.
+This offering's main competition includes Medtronic plc (formerly Covidien) and 3M Company.